 “The strength of the ABF’s intellectual community is in large part due to the high caliber of its Visiting Scholars,” said ABF Executive Director Mark Suchman.
 “We are privileged to host these extraordinary scholars this year, and we warmly welcome them to our community.”

-Meet the 2023-24 Visiting Scholars Cohort:
+Meet the 2024-25 Visiting Scholars Cohort:

-- Michelle Brown (she/her) is a Professor and Associate Head of Sociology at the University of Tennessee, where she also cofounded the Appalachian Justice Research Center.
+- Michelle Brown (she/her) is a Professor and an Associate Head of Sociology at the University of Tennessee, where she also cofounded the Appalachian Justice Research Center.
 During her time at the ABF, Brown will work on her book project, Streaming Justice: Movements, Media, and the Problem of Crime.
 In the book, she argues that the problem of crime and the crisis of the criminal legal system are inseparable from a media universe with intensified and conflicting claims for narrative control.

 ###